johnhenry/make-numbers-iterable/readme.md

 });
 ```

+and then try out the above examples to see this proposal in action.

 ### <a name="implementation:import"></a>Import

-You can import the included "make-numbers-iterable.js" file and import it into a project.
+You can import the included "make-numbers-iterable.js" into a project.

 ```javascript
 import './make-numbers-iterable';
 //...
 ```

+and then try out the above examples to see this proposal in action.

 ## <a name="language-conflicts"></a>Language conflicts

-Currently, where an iterator is expected, but a number is expected, a type error is thrown:
+Currently, where an iterator is expected, but a number is given, a type error is thrown:

 ```javascript
 TypeError: (var)[Symbol.iterator] is not a function(…)